top of page

 02. Consider your website hosting needs

 If you already worked out how to make a website, your website needs and function is a huge determining factor when it comes to choose the type of hosting you need, and your hosting provider.
 Consider how much traffic your site will receive in a given time period, will there be times when you might expect sudden increases in traffic.
-This is of specific concern for eCommerce websites who handle large amounts of seasonal and holiday traffic.
+This is of specific concern for eCommerce hosting websites who handle large amounts of seasonal and holiday traffic.

 You will also need to take into account your need for reliability.
 Not just during times of traffic surges, but if servers go down - does your hosting option and provider, step in with backup options?
 Will you accept payments on your site, and if you will - how will you ensure your hosting choice protects your customers sensitive details.